 Effective management of Saipan's marine fishery resources requires the collection of fishing effort, methods used, and harvest.
 The CNMI boat- and shore-based creel surveys are some of the major data collection systems used by DFW to estimate the total annual boat-based participation, effort, and harvest while surveying nearshore fishery resources.
-These surveys were formerly known as the "CNMI offshore creel survey" but are now referred to as "boat-based" because they cover all fishing done from a boat.
+These surveys were formerly known as the "CNMI offshore creel survey" but are now referred to as "boat-based" because they cover all fishing done from a boat (including non-registered makeshift boats and kayaks since October 2022).
 This is an important distinction because where the fishing activity is initiated (i.e., boat vs. shore) determines how that type of activity will be accounted for in the survey systems.
-For instance, very small boats launched from nonstandard launching areas (e.g., from the back of a pickup truck on a beach) are not included in the boat-based creel survey.
+For instance, very small boats launched from non-standard launching areas (e.g., from the back of a pickup truck on a beach) are not included in the boat-based creel survey.

 The objective of the boat-based creel survey program is to quantify fishing participation, effort, and catch done from on a vessel in CNMI's waters.
 DFW had an early creel survey data collection program in 1984, and 1990 to 1994, however since the methods were not standardized, the data collected with that early program is not currently being used.
 The early program was eventually terminated due to a lack of resources.
 On April 2, 2000, the DFW fishery staff reinitiated the boat-based creel survey program on the island's boat-based fishery following a three-year hiatus.
-The fishery survey collects data on the island's boating activities and interviews returning commercial and noncommercial fishermen at the three most active launching ramps/docks on the island: Smiling Cove, Sugar Dock, and Fishing Base.
+The fishery survey collects data on the island's boating activities and interviews returning commercial and noncommercial fishermen at the three most active launching ramps/docks on the island: Smiling Cove, DFW Ramp, and Fishing Base.
+DFW Ramp had recently been added as an active launching site as of August 2022 to replace Sugar Dock as it has not been active for quite some time due to the lack of launching access.
 Essential fishery information is collected and processed from both commercial and noncommercial vessels to help better inform management decisions.
 The two types of data collection programs utilized by Saipan's boat-based creel survey program include: boat-based participation count to collect participation data, and a boat-based access point survey to collect catch and effort data (through survey maps, boat logs, and interviews) at the three major boat ramp areas listed above.
 The data collected are then expanded at a stratum level (quarterly vs. annually, charter vs. non-charter, weekday vs. weekend, etc.) to create estimated landings by gear type for CNMI's boat-based fishery.